PriorWeaver: Prior Elicitation via Iterative Dataset Construction: : Prior Specification as Dataset Construction

 \subsection{Evaluating and Refining Derived Priors}

 Evaluating whether derived priors reflect analysts’ knowledge is challenging because priors are defined in parameter space, but assumptions are in the observable space.
-To address this, \system{} employs prior predictive checks, a standard Bayesian technique for examining the consequences of prior distributions~\cite{gabry2019visualization}.
-Prior predictive checks use simulations to generate predictive distributions in the observable space~\cite{gelman2020workflow, ohagan-2006-uncertain}.
+To address this, \system{} employs prior predictive checks (PPCs) ~\cite{gabry2019visualization} to generate predictive distributions in the observable space for examining the consequences of prior distributions.

-In traditional workflows, prior predictive checks draw predictor values from an observed dataset and combine them with parameters sampled from the prior to generate predictions~\cite{gabry2019visualization}.
+In traditional workflows, PPCs draw predictor values from an observed dataset and combine them with parameters sampled from the prior to generate predictions~\cite{gabry2019visualization}.
 This requires analysts to have a dataset at hand when specifying priors, which is often unrealistic and contradicts some best practices of Bayesian statistics~\cite{gelman2013philosophy}.
 Instead, in \system{}, predictor values are sampled directly from the analyst-constructed dataset.
 For each predictor, \system{} independently draws 100 values with replacement from its marginal distribution, as specified by the analyst’s histogram, and combines them into a simulated dataset of 100 cases.
 Then, \system{} draws 10 parameter sets from the derived priors, each of which is paired with the simulated dataset to generate a predictive distribution for the response variable.
 As a result, \system{} provides 10 predictive distributions along with their average, as illustrated in \autoref{fig:feedback}.
-More importantly, analysts can directly compare the predictive distribution against the histogram of the response variable they constructed (e.g., the histogram of income in \autoref{fig:feedback}).
+More importantly, analysts can directly compare the predictive distribution against the histogram of the response variable they constructed (e.g., the income histogram in \autoref{fig:feedback}) to assess alignment and identify discrepancies.

 In this way, \system{} not only offers an interpretable evaluation but also creates clear pathways for refinement.
 For example, predictive checks may reveal discrepancies, such as implausible negative incomes or extremely high average income.
 Analysts can return to the coordinated visualizations to adjust their assumptions by adding examples to enforce plausible ranges or re-balancing distributions.
 As a result, prior elicitation becomes an iterative loop rather than a one-off specification.